twilight-rs/twilight/README.md

 `twilight-standby` is an event processor that allows for tasks to wait for an event to come in.
 This is useful, for example, when you have a reaction menu and want to wait for a reaction to it to come in.

+## Additional Crates

+These are crates that are officially supported by Twilight, but aren't considered core crates due to being vendor-specific or non-essential for most users.

+### `twilight-lavalink`

+`twilight-lavalink` is a client for [Lavalink] as part of the twilight ecosystem.

+It includes support for managing multiple nodes, a player manager for conveniently using players to send events and retrieve information for each guild, and an HTTP module for creating requests using the [`http`] crate and providing models to deserialize their responses.

 ## Examples